cytoflow/cytoflow/docs/dev_manual/guides/new_modules.rst

 A new view operation requires at least five things:

-* A plugin class implementing :class:`.IViewPlugin`.
-It should also derive from :class:`.PluginHelpMixin`, which adds support for online help.

 * A class derived from the underlying :mod:`cytoflow` view.
-The derived view should:
+The derived view should be placed in :mod:`cytoflowgui.workflow.views`

-  - Inherit from :class:`.PluginViewMixin` to add support for various GUI event-handling bits
+  - Inherit from :class:`~.WorkflowView` or one of its children to add support for various GUI event-handling bits

   - Override attributes in the underlying :mod:`cytoflow` class to add metadata that tells the GUI how to react to changes.
-(See the :class:`PluginViewMixin` docstring for details.)
+(See the :class:`~.IWorkflowView` docstring for details.)

-  - Override the :attr:`~.PluginViewMixin.handler_factory` attribute to be a callable that returns a :class:`.ViewHandlerMixin` instance.

   - Provide an implementation of :meth:`~.PluginViewMixin.get_notebook_code`, to support exporting to Jupyter notebook.

-  - Override the :attr:`~PluginViewMixin.plot_params` attribute with an instance of an object containing plot parameters (see below).

   - Optionally, override :meth:`~.PluginViewMixin.should_plot` to only plot when necessary.

-  - Optionally, overide :meth:`~.PluginViewMixin.plot_wi` to change whether :meth:`plot` is called on the current :class:`.WorkflowItem`'s result or the previous one's.

-* A handler class that defines the default :class:`traits.View` and provides supporting logic.
-This class should be derived from :class:`.ViewHandlerMixin` and :class:`traits.Controller`.

 * Serialization logic.  :mod:`cytoflow` uses :mod:`camel` for sane YAML
   serialization; a dumper and loader for the class must save and load the operation's parameters.
+These should also go in :mod:`cytoflowgui.workflow.views`.

+* A handler class that defines the default :class:`traits.View` and provides supporting logic.
+This class should be derived from :class:`.ViewHandler` and should be placed in :mod:`cytoflowgui.view_plugins`.

+* A plugin class derived from :class:`envisage.plugin.Plugin` and implementing :class:`.IViewPlugin`.
+It should also derive from :class:`.PluginHelpMixin`, which adds support for online help.

 * Plot parameters.
 The parameters to a view's :meth:`plot` method are stored in an object that derives from :class:`BasePlotParams` or one of its decendants.
-Choose data types that are appropriate for the view, and include a default view.
-Set it as the class type for the view's :attr:`plot_params` attribute.
+Choose data types that are appropriate for the view, and include a default view named ``view_params_view`` in the handler class.
   Don't forget to write serialization code for it as well!

 * Tests.
 Because of :mod:`cytoflowgui`'s split between processes, testing GUI logic for modules can be kind of a synchronization nightmare.
 This is